schen2315/Adventures-of-Mason/README.md

 * Undo a collision Box typing CTRL-Z
 * Press Enter to export the collision Box dimensions to a .txt file

+### Improvements
+* Need to add support for circles/ elipses for collisionEditor
+* Add support for dragging and resizing collision boxes in the collisionEditor